for-yt-video/bolt.new/README.md

 - [ ] Add a test llm provider type for development testing
 - [ ] Super simple setting menu modal
 - [ ] In base chat add 2 dropdown (model, system prompt)
+- [ ] Remove all warnings
+- [ ] Update dependencies

 ## Goals for our fork

 - Keep with a minimal setup to reduce errors while developing the core codebase
-- Add a plugin system to the system prompt, llm provider, and tool provider
+- Add a plugin system to the system prompt, llm provider, and tool provider (this will reduce codebase that we have to maintain)

 ## What Makes Bolt.new Different